Johnny Hates Jazz: After the break-up

-Datchler moved to Amsterdam at the end of the 1980s and focused on his solo work, recording the albums Raindance and Fishing for Souls.
+After leaving Johnny Hates Jazz in 1988, former frontman Clark Datchler moved to Amsterdam at the end of the 1980s and focused on his solo work, recording the albums Raindance and Fishing for Souls.
 Returning to the UK, he based himself at Peter Gabriel's Real World Studios near Bath throughout the 1990s.
 In 2000, he moved to the US and created a solar-powered home and studio, where he recorded much of his most recent album, Tomorrow.
 Throughout this time, he studied the philosophy of indigenous people and became environmentally active.
 In 2008, he received a GreenTec Award (formerly the Clean Tech Media Awards) in Berlin.

 Following the dissolution of Johnny Hates Jazz, Nocito based himself in Cambridge, England, and produced the Katrina and the Waves single "Love Shine a Light", a top 10 hit throughout Europe and winner of the 1997 Eurovision Song Contest.
-He also produced and wrote for Hepburn, Gina G, and Orson, and continued to work extensively with Katrina and the Waves.
+He also produced and wrote for Hepburn, Gina G and Orson, and continued to work extensively with Katrina and the Waves.

-New era
+Calvin Hayes, who was recovering from his 1991 car accident, largely retreated from the public music industry during the remainder of the 1990s and 2000s.

+Phil Thornalley returned to producing and songwriting.
+He co-wrote Natalie Imbruglia's breakout single, "Torn", which became a major hit in 1997 and 1998.

+Reunion

-Datchler and Nocito met again in 2009 after Datchler wrote a song called "Magnetized", which he felt would be ideal for Johnny Hates Jazz.
+In 2009, the original, founding members of Johnny Hates Jazz - Datchler, Hayes and Nocito - reunited and reformed Johnny Hates Jazz.
+Datchler had written a song called "Magnetized", which he felt would be ideal for Johnny Hates Jazz.
 Soon after, they decided to record a new album.
 Datchler moved back to the UK and wrote the rest of the songs for the project.

-At the same time, the original line-up of Datchler, Nocito, and Hayes performed live at various international festivals.
-However, after several shows in 2010, Hayes left the band before recording of the new album commenced.
+Beginning in 2009, the original line-up of Datchler, Nocito and Hayes performed live at several reunion international concerts in Europe and Southeast Asia.> However, after several live shows, Hayes left the band in 2010 before recording of the new album commenced, citing personal reason and the strains of the touring schedule.

 That same year, Datchler received a BMI award for "Shattered Dreams" in recognition of receiving over three million broadcast performances of the song in the US alone.

-The subsequent album was titled Magnetized.
+The subsequent 2013 album, titled Magnetized, marked Johnny Hates Jazz's first new album since 1991.
 Recording spanned much of 2011 and 2012, and took place at Real World Studios near Bath, Hamp Sound near Cambridge, and Angel Recording Studios in London.
-It featured Datchler as songwriter, vocalist, and keyboard player, and Nocito as producer and engineer.
+It featured Datchler as songwriter, vocalist and keyboard player, and Nocito as producer and engineer.
 There were also string arrangements and additional keyboards from The Art of Noise's Anne Dudley, who had arranged the strings on "Turn Back The Clock".
 Other contributors included drummer Alex Reeves, guitarists David Rhodes and Marcus Bonfanti, synthesizer player Pete Watson, and mix engineer Stephen W. Tayler.